meet-projects/Y1-Summer-Labs/6.2 Day 6, Afternoon, Calculator Project/README.md

     - The calculator has to return the value of the given equation
 2. Exponents
 3. Error Handling
-4. Menu
+4. Menu:
+    - Include a menu of operations/actions options that is displayed when your application starts running.
-5. Run Continuously
+5. Run Continuously:
+    - The program must run **continuously** until the user decides to stop/exit the application.

 ## Challenges: *(Extra)*